flix-tech/MFBNavigation/README.md

 # MFBNavigation

-This library provides wrapper classes to perform modal presentation & navigation transitions in a queued manner.
+This library provides wrapper classes to perform modal presentation & navigation transitions in a serial manner.

 More details are coming soon.